ethmysyq/0xlotar/README.md

 - 👋 Hi, I’m @0xlotar
 - 👀 I’m interested in Web3 and Smart Contracts
-- 🌱 I’m currently learning Rust and Solidity
+- 🌱 I’m currently learning TypeScript and Solidity
 - 💞️ I’m looking to collaborate on Web3 projects
-- 📫 How to reach me springleafandsunnyrain@gmail.com
+- 📫 How to reach me mysyq.eth@gmail.com

 <!---
 0xlotar/0xlotar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.